ZKLadder/zkladder-contracts/README.md

 - Run `npm run build`

 ### Deploying
+This repository includes a deployment script which behaves differently depending on how it is configured, and which contract is being deployed

+##### Deploying a non-upgradeable (legacy) contract
+*The only non-upgradeable contract included in this repository is the deprecated ERC721MembershipV1*

-This section assumes that you are deploying to a local hardhat node for easier development and manual testing.
-Deploying to public networks should be done using the zkladder-sdk and is not currently supported from this repository.
+Deploying non-upgradeable contracts can only be done to localhost.
+Doing so to public networks is not supported and should be done through the zkladder-sdk

 - Run `npm run node` to start a local Ethereum node.
+- Run `npx hardhat deploy --network localhost --templateId 1`

+##### Deploying an upgradeable contract to localhost
+When deploying any upgradeable contract locally, the deployment script will all of them in order to preserve the assigned contract addresses

+- Run `npm run node` to start a local Ethereum node.
-- Run `npx hardhat deploy --network localhost --templateId {{YOUR TEMPLATE ID}}`
+- Run `npx hardhat deploy --network localhost --templateId {templateId} --withproxies {boolean}`

 The templateId field refers to the **contractId** of the [contract that you wish to deploy](https://github.com/ZKLadder/zkladder-contracts/blob/main/utils/contracts.js)

+Setting the 'withproxies' flag to 'true' will deploy storage contracts alongside all of the implementation deployments and log out the storage addresses.

+##### Deploying an upgradeable contract to public chains
+- Run `npx hardhat deploy --network {network} --templateId {templateId}`

 ### Manual Testing
 [One Click Dapp](https://oneclickdapp.com/) provides a fast way to interact with and manually test any new contract functionality.
 The application accepts a contract abi and address, and exposes a simple UI which you can use to test contract functions and behavior.